darkerjedi98/runelitemultilauncher/README FOR CUSTOM LAUNCHER BY DARKERJEDI.txt

-Place the .py file in the RuneLite Directory you can right click it and create desktop shortcut to make things easier, Enjoy!
+Place the .py files in the RuneLite Directory , you will need python and keyboard plugin for python included in this zip file, simply run and install the keyboard.exe you can right click the launcher.py and create desktop shortcut to make things easier , Enjoy!